Majd2404/analytics_rails6/README.md

 # **Ahoy**
 # Track visits and events in Ruby, JavaScript, and native apps.
 Data is stored in your database by default so you can easily combine it with other data.
+# One of the many benefits of Rails is its rich ecosystem of open source gems which can provide massive value quickly.
+We discovered one such gem, Ahoy,

 + Add this line to your application’s Gemfile: